Avril-Cui/61040-ai-concept/README.md

          an end Time (optional)
          a linkedTask Task (optional)
          an interruptReason String (optional)
       ```

 2. When the user is adaptively planning their future schedule, they are already provided all information (a set of all Tasks, Schedule, Routine) in the frontend.
-If we want the LLM to generate an adaptive schedule, we first provide it all the necessary information.
-These information are needed because:
+If we want the LLM to generate an adaptive schedule, we first provide it all the necessary information it should consider as reference.
+These sets of information are needed because:
    1. The LLM needs to know what are the incomplete tasks and pending plans.
-That's why we give it some incomplete task and Schedule.
+That's why we give it all incomplete Tasks and Schedule.
-   2. To achieve better adaptive scheduling that meets the purpose of my app, the LLM needs to understand what might be the reasons that caused the user's originally planned schedule to deviate from their actual routine.
-The users can understand so from the compare view in the app (see my previous assignment), but the LLM can only know if it is given the recorded set of Sessions.
+   2. To achieve better adaptive scheduling that meets the purpose of Neo (my app), the LLM needs to understand what might be the reasons that caused the user's originally planned schedule to deviate from their actual routine.
+The users can understand so from the compare view in the app (see my previous assignment), but the LLM can only know if it is given the recorded set of Sessions (i.e., Routine).

-3. Preference is a list of hardwired user preferences about the schedule.
-In the actual app, we might have another AI extracting and generating the user preference based on their previous schedule and recorded sessions.
-But for now, for the sake of simplicity, we assume that these preferences are hardwired (and the users will input them in the frontend).
+3. Preference is a list of hardwired user preferences about the adaptive schedule.
+In the actual app, we might have another AI extracting and generating the user preference based on the user's previous schedule and recorded sessions.
+But for now, for the sake of simplicity, we assume that these preferences are hardwired (and the users will input them in the frontend, as shown in the UI below).

 4. By integrating an LLM-powered action `requestAdaptiveScheduleAI`, the concept achieves a boost in capacity.
-The LLM acts as a mixed-initiative partner, automating what it can (adaptively rescheduling tasks) while still allowing the user to retain final control.
+The LLM acts as a mixed-initiative partner, automating what it can (adaptively rescheduling tasks) while still allowing the user to retain final control (by making edits through `assignAdaptiveSchedule` and `unassignBlock` actions).

 5. I did not add the invariant constraint that only one task is allowed for an adaptive block.
 This is because some times the user may hope to execute multiple tasks concurrently.
 For example, they can schedule do laundry and do homework both at 4pm-5pm, because they only need to put laundry in the laundry machine, then go back to work.
 However, I will add in the prompt to the LLM that, unless the tasks can be executed concurrently, don't schedule multiple tasks under the same time block.